 What expenses do the guardians pay for and what things does the breeder pay for?

 - The guardian home pays for any normal care items.
 Food, dishes, leashes, beds, normal vaccinations or wormings, flea meds, heartworm meds, toys, grooming needs etc. If the dog needs meds due to worms, illness, infection or anything unrelated to pregnancy, it is the guardian’s responsibility to pay for those expenses.

-- We pay for all expenses related to health testing for breeding purposes, all breeding expenses and litter expenses.
+- The breeder pays for all expenses related to health testing for breeding purposes, all breeding expenses and litter expenses.

 How many litters do you usually breed before retiring the dog?

-- We contract for four litters or 4 years – whichever comes first.
-We may only breed for one, two or three times but we have the option of four.
+- We contract for 4-5 litters.
+We may only breed for one, two or three times but we have the option to breed up to 5.
 We are concerned for the well-being of our program dogs.
 If we find that the girl has problems with deliveries or it would be unhealthy for them to breed again, we will stop the breeding program with her and she will be yours.

 Who pays for the spay surgery?

 - We pay for the spay surgery after the girl has had time to recover from the last litter.
 We will have this completed with our vet.

 What happens if the dog doesn’t pass a health test like you want them to for becoming a breeding dog?